 There are several bones in your hand—the hamate bone and the navicular (or scaphoid) bone, for example—that are susceptible to chipping or breakage when playing golf.
 Usually the breaks result from hitting the ground instead of the ball.
 Good technique and solid ball contact will prevent most of these injuries.

 Some players experience arthritic changes in knuckle bones.
 Though the changes are not caused by golfing, they affect the way these players hold the club.
-If arthritis pain creating problems for you, see your doctor to discuss treatment options.
+If arthritis pain is creating problems for you, see your doctor to discuss treatment options.

 You would not think the fairly simple putting motion could cause an injury, but it can.
 You need good flexibility and strength in your hamstrings to avoid pulling them when you're putting.